 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

-Vendor exams: Students may also challenge seven highly relevant industry certifications from Microsoft, CompTIA, and Apple.
+Vendor exams: Students may also challenge seven highly relevant industry certifications from Microsoft and CompTIA.

 Graduates find careers in a variety of industries including business, finance, government, health, information technology, telecommunications and service.